Studer D424

 High data storage capacity

 The Studer D424 uses ISO 51/4″ magneto-optical disks with capacities of 1.2 GB to 2.6 GB.
-Due to the optimized data structure, up to 75 minutes can be recorded at 48 kHz with 24-bit resolution on each side of a medium.
+Due to the optimised data structure, up to 75 minutes can be recorded at 48 kHz with 24-bit resolution on each side of a medium.
 With CD quality, that is, linear recording with 16-bit resolution and 44.1 kHz sampling frequency, 2 hours of recording time per side are available.

 Fast data transfer